Green ticket roundup: Arrests and internment

 The camp at Pithiviers consisted of 19 barracks.
-While under de jure French authority, the SS exercised supervisory control and inspection.
+While under de jure French authority, the Schutzstaffel exercised supervisory control and inspection.
 Just like in Beaune-la-Rolande, prisoners performed forced labor both inside and outside the camp.
 Some prisoners refused to participate in forced labor and organized a revolt in June 1941; a few managed to escape.
 The camp authorities responded by banning mail and sending some men to prison.
 The camp's head doctor, a French doctor from the town, was removed by the SS after they found him to be sympathetic to the prisoners' plight, under orders from Dannecker, the Germans took over operations at Pithiviers in May 1942.
 (Note: Prisoners' diaries and ITS records indicate that German control of Pithiviers began as early as 8 May of that year.)

-Deportation and death
+Deportation and deaths

 On 8 May 1942, 289 Jewish prisoners were transferred to the Frontstalag of Royallieu, in Compiègne, where they left in rail cattle cars on 5 June on Convoy 2 for Auschwitz concentration camp.
 On 25 June and 17 July 1942 the remaining prisoners were sent on Convoy 4 and Convoy 6 from the Pithiviers station, and on 28 June on Convoy 5 from the Beaune-la-Rolande station, to Auschwitz where they were murdered.